sunithasomanna/ODIM/plugin-redfish/README.md

 Certificate is required for enabling secure communication from and to a plugin for the following scenarios:

--   where a plugin acts as server:
+-   where a plugin acts as server.

 -   ODIM connects to the plugin to perform control operation.